 Contact the Police to File a Report

 It is important to call the police after any car accident takes place.
 Even if you were already in a car accident and the police were not called to the scene, you can still visit the local police station and complete a Philadelphia car accident report.
 Contacting the police will provide you with a record of the accident, and if the police arrive at the scene of the collision, they may be able to issue a citation if it is clear that the other driver was negligent.
+Read more on how to obtain a Philadelphia police report online or a PA crash report online.

 Take Photos at the Scene of the Crash